CANADIANS FILED BANKRUPTCY IN 2015

 What Can I Keep if I go Bankrupt in Canada?

 You can keep some of your possessions when you file for bankruptcy.
-These assets are called bankruptcy exemptions, because they are exempt from seizure by your bankruptcy trustee.
+These assets are called bankruptcy exemptions, because they are exempt from seizure by your Licensed Insolvency Trustee.
 Read More

 What is a Consumer Proposal?

 A consumer proposal is an alternative to declaring personal bankruptcy.
-It’s an arrangement that’s negotiated with your creditors through a consumer proposal administrator (who is also a licensed bankruptcy trustee).
+It’s an arrangement that’s negotiated with your creditors through a consumer proposal administrator (who is also a Licensed Insolvency Trustee).
 Read More

 Learn About Your Options

-Here you can get free help & advice from some of Canada’s best and most experienced bankruptcy trustees and consumer proposal administrators.
+Here you can get free help & advice from some of Canada’s best and most experienced Licensed Insolvency Trustees and consumer proposal administrators.